rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 R(\abst{g}, \aavec{w}) = F(X(t,c) \to W [\vec{t}(\abst{g}, \aavec{w})] \to W(t))
 $$

-- *motivation*: Think of a cell as a projection of a properad defining the single source of truth of an abstract value in the concrete circuit.
-The resolver instantiates it to a concrete value.
-- *note*: This is a projection of a properad.
+- *motivation*: It's use will be clear in the concrete example of cells.

 \begin{definition}[Cell]
-Cells represent an abstract value in an index map modelling the trace table / concrete circuit.
+Cells represent an abstract value in an index map modelling the trace table.
 It contains the cell wires that it depends on, and a resolver that computes the value of the cell.
 \end{definition}
 $$
 \begin{array}{rl}